efrecon/devenv-code-tunnel/README.md

   cloudflare tunnel via SSH.
 - `-G` is the URL to a GIST that will be updated with details about the created tunnels.
-Under the root of that GIST, a file named after the name of the tunnel, with the `.txt` extension will be maintained with access content.
+Under the root of that GIST, a file named after the name of the tunnel (with a `.txt` extension) will be maintained to store access details.
   For additional security, you should make that GIST private.
 This requires the `git` feature to be installed.
 - `-s` is the port for the SSH server inside the container.
 The default is `2222`.
   This port will be used to connect to the container via SSH, and also to